 Northwestern University is an educational and research institution.
-Many of the members of the Les Turner ALS Research and Patient Center of Northwestern Medicine are also faculty of Northwestern University Feinberg School of Medicine’s Ken & Ruth Davee Department of Neurology.
+Many of the members of the Les Turner ALS Center are also faculty of Northwestern University Feinberg School of Medicine’s Ken & Ruth Davee Department of Neurology.
 These members provide medical care through Feinberg-affiliated hospitals.

-Lois Insolia ALS Clinic of The Les Turner ALS Research and Patient Center
+Lois Insolia ALS Clinic of Les Turner ALS Center

 In 1986, the Les Turner ALS Foundation and Northwestern established the Lois Insolia ALS Clinic.
 This clinic offers total care and support of people with ALS, their families, and caregivers.
 During a visit, patients meet with several members of the multidisciplinary team, which includes five neurologists, two pulmonologists, and a team of experts that provide genetic counseling, occupational therapy, speech therapy, respiratory therapy, dietetic counseling, and the coordination of clinical trial studies.